juspay/medea/SPEC.md

 property permission), a JSON object is only considered valid if it is empty (that is, it defines no properties at all).

+If an object property specifier contains a property name line, but no property schema line, then, provided that the named property is defined, any value for said property is considered valid.

 #### String value specification

 **Description:** A _string value specification_ describes which values a JSON string